AharaleBatonia/aws-bootcamp-cruddur-2023/journal/week0.md

   ## Required homework

+  I managed to do all the required homework, but with great struggeling.

+  I am still having errors with the integration of Gitpod.
+I will give some deatails in the end of this journal page.

   ### Watching the videos:
   1. I watcched twice the live session and loved it!
   2. I watched the billing video and created billing alarm and budget.
 I Did the relevant quiz.